Critical Care & International Air Ambulance

 For more details, please see AIR AMBULANCE INSURANCE REIMBURSEMENT PROGRAM here: Benefits – Air Medical Transport

-How do you arrange an air ambulance transport, and what information is needed?
+How do you arrange an international air ambulance transport, and what information is needed?

-For more details, please see Our Resources page here: RESOURCES – Air Medical Transport
+For more details, please see Our Process page here: OUR PROCESS

 What are the benefits of using an air ambulance over ground transportation?